It Takes Two (video game): Film

-A feature length film was officially in development beginning in January 2022, with Pat Casey and Josh Miller slated to be working on the screenplay for the film; while a multi-studio bidding war for distribution rights was ongoing.
-The project will include collaborative input from the video game's creative developer, Hazelight Studios.
-By April 2022, it was announced that Amazon had landed distribution rights, as part of a first-look deal between the company, dj2 Entertainment, and the screenwriters.
-The plot was confirmed to follow the basic premise of the game: lead characters May and Cody are a married couple considering divorce whose minds are inadvertently trapped in two dolls when their daughter starts crying.
-Together the couple must learn to work together, and regain their bodies.
-Dwayne Johnson, Dany Garcia, and Hiram Garcia joined the production in producing roles, alongside Dimitri M. Johnson and Dan Jevons.
-The project will be a joint-venture production between Hazelight Studios, dj2 Entertainment, Seven Bucks Productions, and Amazon Studios.
+A feature film adaptation was officially announced to be in development beginning in September 2022, with Pat Casey and Josh Miller slated to be working on the screenplay for the film, while a multi-studio bidding war for distribution rights was ongoing.
+By April, Amazon acquired distribution rights, as part of a first-look deal between the company, Story Kitchen, and the screenwriters.
+The plot was confirmed to follow the premise of the game; lead characters May and Cody are transported into dolls of themselves after contemplating divorce, and must embark on a journey and learn to work together to regain their bodies.
+Dwayne "The Rock" Johnson, Dany Garcia, and Hiram Garcia joined the production in producing roles, alongside Dmitri M. Johnson, Michael Lawrence Goldberg, and Timothy I. Stevenson.
+The project will be a joint-venture production between Hazelight Studios, Story Kitchen, Seven Bucks Productions, and Amazon MGM Studios.
 Intended to be released via streaming as a Prime Video Original Film, Johnson is also being courted to star in the film.
+However, as of 2025, Josef Fares has expressed frustration with the lack of progress in the film's development.